Procedure

 What Conditions Are Buccal Fat Removal a Solution to?

 The purpose of a buccal fat removal operation is to shape the lower face and reduce the overall fullness of the face.
 This procedure adheres to the standard of an "inverted triangle" which is an aesthetically pleasing look.
 This method has become highly popular recently to acquire a more slender lower face outline, particularly in the middle part of the cheek.
 As a result, buccal fat removal (bichectomy) is an essential element of facial aesthetics.
 It is advertised as a technique to improve the visage of the center and lower third of the face by emphasizing the prominence of the zygomatic bone and providing a sculpted facial look.
 Nonetheless, the scientific proof supporting the efficacy of this treatment is insignificant and of poor quality.
-The following are the problems that a buccal fat removal surgery can resolve:
+The following are the problems that a buccal fat removal surgery can resolve

 • Excessive buccal fat pad